 - Recommendation of funding by the MichiganMichigan Natural Resources Trust Fund Board

 - Appropriation of project funds by the Legislature

-Local community recreation plans must be submitted to the DNR by the application due date.
-Applications must be postmarked by the U.S. Postal Service no later than April 1, 2011.
+Local community recreation plans must be uploaded to the DNR's Mi RecGrants website by March 1st of the year of application.
+Applications must be uploaeded no later than April 1, of the year of application.